 3> derive each cell measurement quantity based on CSI-RS as the highest beam measurement quantity value, where each beam measurement quantity is described in TS 38.215 [9];

+2> else if the feedback from L3 filtered beams is available for selecting beams to average:

+3> derive each cell measurement quantity based on CSI-RS as the linear average of the power values of the beam measurement quantity values corresponding to the highest L3 filtered beam measurement quantity values above absThreshCSI-RS-Consolidation where the total number of averaged beams shall not exceed nroCSI-RS-ResourcesToAverage;

 2> else:

 3> derive each cell measurement quantity based on CSI-RS as the linear average of the power values of the highest beam measurement quantity values above absThreshCSI-RS-Consolidation where the total number of averaged beams shall not exceed nroCSI-RS-ResourcesToAverage;

 The network can configure the UE to perform RSRP, RSRQ and SINR measurement results per beam based on parameters configured in the measObject and in the reportConfig.
 If beam measurement information is configured to the reported, beam measurement should be derived as follows.